OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 Users can sign in to Office, and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign in a second time.
 For an overview, see [Enable SSO in an Office Add-in](sso-in-office-add-ins.md).

+This article walks you through the process of enabling single sign-on (SSO) in an add-in.
+The sample add-in you create has two parts; a task pane that loads in Microsoft Excel, and a middle-tier server that handles calls to Microsoft Graph for the task pane.
+The middle-tier server is built with Node.js and Express and exposes a single REST API, `/getuserfilenames`, that returns a list of the first 10 file names in the user's OneDrive folder.
+The task pane uses the `getAccessToken()` method to get an access token for the signed in user to the middle-tier server.
+The middle-tier server uses the On-Behalf-Of flow (OBO) to exchange the access token for a new one with access to Microsoft Graph.
+You can extend this pattern to access any Microsoft Graph data.
+The task pane always calls a middle-tier REST API (passing the access token) when it needs Microsoft Graph services.
+The middle-tier uses the token obtained via OBO to call Microsoft Graph services and return the results to the task pane.

-This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with Node.js and Express.
+This article works with an add-in that uses Node.js and Express.
 For a similar article about an ASP.NET-based add-in, see [Create an ASP.NET Office Add-in that uses single sign-on](create-sso-office-add-ins-aspnet.md).

 ## Prerequisites